RACV Logo

 Day 12: Udaipur

-Visit Udaipur's City Palace, one of the largest royal palaces in India.
-Some suggestions for your free time after the tour include an optional boat ride on the picturesque Lake Pichola (seasonal) to marvel at the island palaces off Jag Nivas and Jag Mandir and seeing a cultural performance that combines seven traditional Rajasthani folk dances in the evening.
+Visit Udaipur’s City Palace – one of the largest royal palaces in India.
+After, you’ll have some free time to explore at your own pace.
+Maybe take a boat ride on the picturesque Lake Pichola (seasonal) to see the island palaces off Jag Nivas and Jag Mandir.
+After, maybe head out to watch a cultural performance that combines seven traditional Rajasthani folk dances – the perfect way to spend an evening in Udaipur.

 Day 13: Pushkar

-Today, take an air-conditioned train to Ajmer and then a private vehicle to your hotel in Pushkar, a place synonymous with Rajasthan.
-Enjoy a walking tour to visit the bustling ghats and temples around Pushkar Lake, and watch as the devout worship by the holy waters and at the Brahma Temple.
+Today, take an air-conditioned train to Ajmer, then a private vehicle to your hotel in Pushkar.
+When you arrive, head out on a walking tour to visit the bustling ghats and temples around Pushkar Lake and watch as the devout worship by the holy waters and at the Brahma Temple.
 At dinnertime, share a meal with a local family and learn about their life living in this desert city.
-The rest of the day is free for you to explore further.
+The rest of the evening is free for you to explore further.

-Early risers can hike up to the Savitri Temple for amazing sunrise views over the town this morning.
-Board the Shatabdi Express train, departing Ajmer around 2 pm for the trip back to Delhi, arriving at around 10:40 pm.
-Transfer to the hotel on arrival for your final night of the trip.
+Early risers can hike up to the Savitri Temple this morning for amazing sunrise views over the town.
+If you’d prefer, have a bit of a lie-in and soak up a leisurely morning.
+This afternoon, you’ll board the Shatabdi Express train for the trip back to Delhi, arriving late in the evening.
+You’ll then transfer to the hotel for your final night of the trip.

 Day 15: Delhi